Breaded Chicken Cutlets

 How to get fork tender chicken without pounding

-Instead of slicing the chicken breast in half like usual, you just cut it into ½ inch strips lengthwise.
+Instead of slicing the chicken breast in half like usual, just cut it into ½ inch strips lengthwise.
 That’s it.
 No pounding, no butterflying, no stress.
 I don’t know the science behind it, but somehow when you cut it this way, the chicken comes out juicier, way more tender, and still thin enough to fry up quickly.
 It’s like magic.
 And yes, it’s now the only way I make cutlets.

 Now let’s talk about that golden crispy coating—because we’re keeping it low carb and gluten free without sacrificing crunch.
 No boring almond flour situation here.
 I’m using a mix of pork panko (basically crushed pork rinds) and unflavored whey protein isolate.
 The combo gives you that crispy, bready texture you want in a cutlet, and the protein powder adds this almost beer-battered vibe when you fry it.
 Zero carbs, high protein, and totally delish.